Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Parathyroid diseases

--Lung conditions: In pregnancy, women breathe more quickly and more deeply to take in more oxygen for the developing fetus, which may prove difficult for women with chronic lung conditions.
+-Lung conditions: In pregnancy, people breathe more quickly and more deeply to take in more oxygen for the developing fetus, which may prove difficult for women with chronic lung conditions.

 -Asthma and other restrictive lung diseases